daboehme/caliper-tutorial/tutorial/recording_for_thicket.md

 Thicket, Hatchet and TreeScape import profiles in Caliper's `.cali` file format.
 While the `.cali` format supports a wide spectrum of performance experiments, the tools discussed here expect aggregate performance profiles.
-Caliper provides several built-in recipes to create such profiles, primarily `spot` and `hatchet-region-profile`:
+Caliper provides several built-in recipes to create such profiles, primarily `spot` and `runtime-profile`:

 * The `spot` recipe is the primary configuration for Thicket and TreeScape.
   It records summary performance statistics per Caliper region across MPI ranks.
-* The `hatchet-region-profile` recipe records performance data for each MPI rank.
+* The `runtime-profile` recipe records performance data for each MPI rank.

 In the following, we focus on the `spot` recipe.
 Spot always records the minimum, maximum, average, and total inclusive time in seconds in each Caliper